 Another nutrient alginate has been shown to reduce the amount of sugar in the bloodstream, even after a high-sugar meal.
 Something about the substance helps to make sure that sugar doesn’t end up in the bloodstream, reducing the negative effects that typically come from this process.
 Scientists are working on more studies to better understand how it works.

 While seaweed is indeed a miracle food, it’s not all rainbows, unfortunately.
 There are some risks associated with eating seaweed, especially in high amounts.
-The best way to avoid these risks is to only eat organic seaweed, choose seaweed that is lower in sodium, keep an eye on your iodine intake, and don’t add salt to your seaweed dishes.
+The best way to avoid these risks is to only eat organic seaweed, choose seaweed that is lower in sodium, keep an eye on your iodine intake, follow the RDI for iodine, and don’t add salt to your seaweed dishes.

 Here are a few of the risks to watch out for.